GFaure9/lazy-ml-app/README.md

 > [!NOTE]
 > This app is based on the package [yaml-ML](https://github.com/GFaure9/yaml-ML).
-> To see what are the available options for preprocessing and model selection, please refer to the
+> To see what are the available options for data preprocessing and model selection, please refer to the
 > [yaml-ML documentation](https://gfaure9.github.io/yaml-ML/).

 ### 1. Installation

-#### Without Docker
+#### *Without Docker*

 ````commandline
 conda create -n lazy_ml_env python=3.11